 Buying at this level: what changes

-Buyers new to this segment of the market often assume that a higher price automatically signals a better stone, but the inverse mistake is just as common: assuming that because a 10-carat ring appears at $9,999, it represents value.
-At that price point, the stone is almost certainly carrying colour and clarity grades that would be considered unacceptable in a smaller diamond bought for everyday wear.
+Buyers new to this segment of the market often assume that a higher price automatically signals a better stone, but the inverse mistake is just as common: assuming that a ten-carat ring listed at a few tens of thousands of dollars represents value.
+At that figure the headline carats are almost never a single diamond crystal — across the wider market they are usually a coloured gemstone, a total weight spread across many small stones, or grades that would be considered unacceptable in a diamond bought for everyday wear.
 Price and quality track closely enough at this weight that an unusually low figure is a signal to look harder at the certificate, not a reason to move faster.

 Questions collectors ask